zach-sndr/TwitCanva-Video-Workflow/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.

+### Commercial Usage
+If you are using this project for commercial purposes or building a commercial product, please refer to the [NOTICE](file:///d:/AI_Agent_Practice/TwitCanva/NOTICE) file for notification requirements.

 ## 🙏 Acknowledgments